GenRecal: Generation after Recalibration from Large to Small Vision-Language Models: Abstract

 \section{Abstract}

-Recent advancements in vision-language models (VLMs) have leveraged large language models (LLMs) to achieve performance on par with closed-source systems like GPT-4V.
+\blfootnote{$^{\dagger}$~Project Lead} Recent advancements in vision-language models (VLMs) have leveraged large language models (LLMs) to achieve performance on par with closed-source systems like GPT-4V.
 However, deploying these models in real-world scenarios, particularly on resource-constrained devices, remains challenging due to their substantial computational demands.
 This has spurred interest in distilling knowledge from large VLMs into smaller, more efficient counterparts.
 A key challenge arises here from the diversity of VLM architectures, which are built on different LLMs and employ varying token types—differing in vocabulary size, token splits, and token index ordering.
-To address this challenge of limitation to a specific VLM type, we present \textbf{Gen}eration after \textbf{Recal}ibration (GenRecal), a novel, general-purpose distillation framework for VLMs.
+To address this challenge of limitation to a specific VLM type, we present \textbf{Gen}eration after \textbf{Recal}ibration (GenRecal), a general-purpose distillation framework for VLMs.
 GenRecal incorporates a Recalibrator that aligns and adapts feature representations between heterogeneous VLMs, enabling effective knowledge transfer across different types of VLMs.
-Through extensive experiments on multiple challenging benchmarks, we demonstrate that GenRecal significantly improves baseline performances, eventually outperforming large-scale open- and closed-source VLMs. \href{https://byungkwanlee.github.io/GenRecal-page}{\textit{[Project Page]}}
+Through extensive experiments on multiple challenging benchmarks, we demonstrate that GenRecal significantly improves baseline performances, eventually outperforming large-scale open- and closed-source VLMs. \keywords{Cross-Tokenizer \and Model Distillation \and Efficient AI}